-Depending on whether your relationship with your back pain is a casual, on-again, off-again affair or a steady one that has stood the test of time and medicines and exercises, you could call your back pain acute or chronic.
+Depending on whether your back pain comes and goes or persists despite medicines and exercises, you could call your back pain acute or chronic.

-The pain, if acute, may last for anything between one month or three, leave on its own, and come back just as willfully.
-And yes, it’s called acute because even at its most casual form, back pain can make you miss work.
-WHO even has a term for this: YLD, an acronym for years lost due to disability.
+The pain, if acute, may last for anything between one month or three.
+It could leave on its own and come back just as randomly.
+It’s called acute because even at its most casual form, back pain can make you miss work.
+WHO even has a term for this: YLD or years lost due to disability.

-Your vertebral column can be divided into three parts—upper or cervical (with the bones c1 to c7), middle or thoracic (with the bones th1 to th12), and lower or lumbar (with the bones l1 to l5).
+Your vertebral column can be divided into three parts — upper or cervical (with the bones

-Along with the bones of your spine, together called the vertebrae, which are separated from each other by rubbery discs made of cartilage, there are a number of associated muscles, ligaments, tendons, and nerves.
+Your spinal structure chiefly consists of bones called vertebrae separated from each other by rubbery discs made of cartilage.
+In addition, there are a number of associated muscles, ligaments, tendons, and nerves.

 A deformity, an injury, or a degeneration of any of these could be a cause of your back pain.
-But there are cases where a more serious condition may not at all cause any pain until there are further complications.
+But it is also possible that a more serious condition may not at all cause any pain until there are complications.

 Upper Back Pain

-Say your answer is upper back pain, or cervical pain, or to be more specific, pain between your shoulder blades.
+Say you have upper back pain, or cervical pain, or to be more specific, pain on either side or between your shoulder blades.

-Based on your structure, history of injury, and daily activities, if the doctor can rule out a chance of deformities like scoliosis, where the spine curves sideways, and kyphosis, where the spine curves excessively to give you a hunchback, and fractures, she’ll most likely zero in on muscle irritation and muscle strain.
+Based on your structure, history of injury, and daily activities, if the doctor can rule out deformities like scoliosis (the spine curves sideways) and kyphosis (where the spine curves to give you a hunchback).
+She may also rule out fractures.
+The two remaining causes are: muscle irritation and muscle strain.

 Don’t read this text hunching or slouching in front of your computer screen or craning your neck to peer into your mobile screen.
-A bad posture leads to muscle irritation.
+Bad posture leads to muscle irritation.